 Novel techniques for imaging biological processes in live animals is changing how cellular activity, effects of drugs, and disease progression are monitored.
-We offer a range of reagents and kits with Molecular Probes® near-infrared (NIR) fluorescent dyes and conjugates along with our Qdot® nanocrystals.
-Areas of focus include Vascular Imaging and Inflammation as well as optimal Antibody Labeling.
+We offer a range of reagents and kits with Invitrogen near-infrared (NIR) fluorescent dyes and conjugates along with our Qdot probes.
+Areas of focus include vascular imaging and inflammation as well as optimal antibody labeling.

 Tracking recruitment to and imaging at the site of inflammation will be important in vivo imaging processes to assess inflammatory diseases and to further study the link between chronic inflammation and cancer.

 Learn more about inflammation and small animal in vivo imaging